A “Febmester” is your time to volunteer, travel, work, or try something new! Below are just a few of the many opportunities you can explore.

 International and Cross-Cultural

-ARCC Gap Semester programs take students on a journey of discovery of local peoples, places, cultures and ideas.
-"Along the way we weave together these experiences with a curriculum comprising five important themes: Public Health, Literacy & Education, Urbanization and the Movement of People, Environment & Conservation, and Microfinance & Economic Growth.
-ARCC Gap Programs focus on personal growth in a small group setting of no more than 12 students in an immersive goal-driven leadership focused environment."
+ARCC Gap Semester programs take students on a journey of discovery of local peoples, places, cultures, and ideas.
+“Along the way we weave together these experiences with a curriculum comprising five important themes: Public Health, Literacy, and Education, Urbanization and the Movement of People, Environment and Conservation, and Microfinance and Economic Growth.
+ARCC Gap Programs focus on personal growth in a small group setting of no more than 12 students in an immersive goal-driven leadership focused environment.”